Top 10 Issues

 #2 Keeping Everything

 Operating under the mindset that law enforcement information should never be destroyed is counter to good government.
 This creates liability and increases costs.
-If you still have it, you have to manage (and potentially release) the record.
+If you still have it, you have to manage, pay for, and potentially release, the record.
 Do you really need the noise complaint reports from 10 years ago?
 Or petty theft reports with no serial numbers from 20 years ago?
-This is what leads to rooms full of boxes and dust that nobody knows what to do with.
+This is what leads to rooms full of old boxes and DEMS full of unnecessary and costly data.

 #3 No Retention Schedules